icopy-site/awesome-cn/docs/awesome/awesome-mental-health.md

 * [What It's Like Being A Developer With Schizoaffective Disorder](https://dev.to/ogfris/what-its-like-being-a-developer-with-schizoaffective-disorder-1ei) - 弗里斯
 * [What Most Remote Companies Don't Tell You About Remote Work](https://blog.doist.com/mental-health-and-remote-work-1b77616f6945) - 作者：Amir Salihefendic.
 * [Why Burnout Is Dangerous And How You Can Recover From It (It's Possible)](https://blog.toggl.com/recover-from-burnout) - 由Theodora S. Abigail撰写.
-* [Why Do Software Developers Suffer From Imposter Syndrome?](https://medium.com/@rajeefmk/why-does-software-developers-suffer-from-imposter-syndrome-ccf961d0c29a) - By Muhammed Rajeef M K.
+* [Why Do Software Developers Suffer From Imposter Syndrome?](https://medium.com/@rajeefmk/why-does-software-developers-suffer-from-imposter-syndrome-ccf961d0c29a) - 作者：Muhammed Rajeef M K.

 ## Books